dbmcmillan/Testing-Inverse-Cramer/README.md

 # Testing-Inverse-Cramer
 ## Introduction
-Lately, a meme known as "Inverse Cramer" has been gaining awareness online, with Elon Musk even referencing it on twitter/X. The "Inverse Cramer Fund" was even purported to be outperforming the "Nancy Pelosi Husband Fund" for a brief period of time.
+Lately, an investing concept known as "Inverse Cramer" has been attracting attention.
+Its namesake, Jim Cramer, has been an investment analyst and host of the show "Mad Money" on CNBC for decades.
+The "Inverse Cramer" strategy even led to a fund that even purported to outperform the "Nancy Pelosi Husband Tracker" for a brief period of time.
 Put simply, the "Inverse Cramer" doctrine is: Whatever Cramer says, do the opposite!
 Consequently, I decided to look into whether the "Inverse Cramer" effect could really inform a viable trading or investing strategy.

 ## Dataset
 - **Source**: Data acquired from Kaggle, titled Jim Cramer's Picks 2016-2022 (https://www.kaggle.com/datasets/diamondprox/jimcramer).
 I also downloaded the most up to date version of current prices of S&P 500, also via Kaggle (https://www.kaggle.com/datasets/andrewmvd/sp-500-stocks)